trossII/chisea_bakeoff_regression/README.md

 ![bakeoff](https://media.giphy.com/media/WvRgv9DdgJtPcIlTEI/giphy.gif)

 For this challenge, we will throw you back into the familiar territory of  regression, and give you what will (most likely) be your first exposure in a Kaggle-like "contest."
 Given a dataset of house prices in King County, Washington, you will be tasked with fitting a model on a labeled training dateset, and submitting housing price predictions on an unlabeled test dataset.
-Don't worry if you've already seen this dataset; remember reiteration is a crucial component of CRISP-DM).
+Don't worry if you've already seen this dataset; remember reiteration is a crucial component of CRISP-DM.
 Have fun with this.

 ## Data files